bxparks/AceUtils/README.md

 separate headers (e.g. `AceUtilsCrcEeprom.h`, `AceUtilsModeGroup.h`), the
 external dependencies are minimized.

-The header file of all submodules will begin with the prefix "AceUtils{xxx}.h", for example, "AceUtilsModeGroup.h".
+The header file of all submodules will begin with the prefix `AceUtils{xxx}.h`, for example, `AceUtilsModeGroup.h`.

-All modules are placed in separate namespaces, under the `ace_utils` top-level namespace.
+All modules are placed in separate namespaces, under the `ace_utils::` top-level namespace.

 ## System Requirements